-The work is concerned with the disruption the migrant goes through uprooting from their home and immigrating to a potentially alien place to start a new life, which is referenced in the use of slow shutter speeds to form abstract images.
+The photographs connect with personal migration from Ireland to England with that of historical migration.
+The work considers the traumatic disruption migrants go through when forcefully uprooting themselves from their home and immigrating to an unknown place to start a new life as a result of famine in this case, which is referenced in by using slow shutter speeds to form abstract images.

 Click to view slideshow